Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration.md

 ## Azure Open AI Provider

-Version 1.2 has the posibility to use Azure OpenAI Services.
-To use the service you need to set up your own service in your Azure instance.
-For the moment Azure Models are available in Australia East, Canada East, East US, East US 2, France Central, Japan East, North Central US, Sweden Central, Switzerland North, UK South.
-Read up to date information here: https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-35-models
+Version 1.2 now supports the utilization of Azure OpenAI Services.
+In order to use this service, you must establish your own service within your Azure instance.
+Currently, Azure Models are accessible in the following regions: Australia East, Canada East, East US, East US 2, France Central, Japan East, North Central US, Sweden Central, Switzerland North, and UK South.
+For the most recent information, please refer to the following resource: https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-35-models

 ```
   "Epicweb": {